ready4-dev/ready4/README.md

 <!-- badges: end -->

-ready4 provides bare bones foundational elements (classes, generics, methods, functions) of a framework for developing, extending and applying a modular, open source health economic model of young people's mental health.
+ready4 provides bare bones foundational elements (classes, generics, methods, functions) of a modular, open source model of the systems shaping young people's mental health.
+The base elements in this package are extended by other R packages - see https://www.ready4-dev.com/ for details.
 This development version of the ready4 package has been made available as part of the process of testing and documenting the package.
-If you have any questions, please contact the authors (matthew.hamilton@orygen.org.au).
+If you have any questions, please contact the author (matthew.hamilton@orygen.org.au).

 To install a development version of this software, run the following commands in your R console: